Posets from Admissible Coxeter Sequences: Terminology and Background.

-This corresponds to partially commutative monoids as defined in~\cite{Cartier:69}, but restricted to fixed length permutations over $\vset[\Y]$ and with commutation relations encoded by non-adjacency in the graph $\Y$.
-Those familiar with Coxeter theory will recognize these equivalence classes as the (unique) \emph{commutation classes}~\cite{Stembridge:96} of reduced expressions of Coxeter elements.
+This corresponds to partially commutative monoids as defined in~\cite{Cartier:69}, but restricted to fixed length permutations over $\vset[\Gamma]$ and with commutation relations encoded by non-adjacency in the graph $\Gamma$.
+Those familiar with Coxeter theory will recognize the similarity of these equivalence classes and the \emph{commutation classes}~\cite{Stembridge:96} of reduced expressions of Coxeter elements.